Accessibility & Translation

 • Apprenticeships and work experience including pre-apprenticeships and pre-employment training

-• Industry engagement and careers support sessions with employers
+• Industry engagement and career support sessions with employers

 • Attending green construction fairs